 Check for extra bolding, italics, or other formatting around or inside your merge tags.
 To be safe, you may want to clear styles around every merge tag you use.

 Contact-specific merge tags, such as *|FNAME|*, pull field data from your audience to generate personalized content.
 When you send a test email, we can't replace the tags with any data because we only have the email address you provided.
 Instead, you’ll need to use Preview Mode with Enable live merge tag info toggled on, or send a live email to a small test segment of your audience.

 You used merge tags for a different audience

 Different audiences often have different merge tags, depending on whether they were customized or left default when the audience was created.
 If your merge tags aren’t populating, make sure they correspond to the correct audience.
 To learn more, check out Set Default Merge Values for an Audience.

 - I only see << Test First Name >> << Test Last Name >> in Preview Mode.

 This is expected.
-Enable live merge Info to view how your merge tags will look in a subscriber's inbox.
+Enable live merge Info to view how your merge tags will look in a recipient's inbox.

 - I can't find the Enable live merge tag info button.

 Your audience may be missing important audience field data.
-Be sure your audience and its subscribers have dynamic or default merge tag values for each merge tag you use in the campaign.
+Be sure your audience and its contacts have dynamic or default merge tag values for each merge tag you use in the campaign.